shellbombs/shellbombs.github.io/_posts/2020-6-7-vscode for linux kernel.md

 **Example2:**

-you want to find definition of **mutex** structure, if you type "ctrl + ]" you will get a list with more then 400 options:
+you want to find definition of **mutex** structure, if you type "ctrl + ]" you will get a list with more than 400 options:

 ![_config.yml]({{ site.baseurl }}/images/mutex_definition.png)